Engineering Notes by Oriental Motor

 Johann Tang

 The differences between single-phase and three-phase AC induction motors don't stop with the input power supply.
-There are a few things you need to know when using three-phase AC induction motors in an instantaneous forward/reverse operation.
+There are a few reasons why three-phase AC induction motors work better for an instantaneous forward/reverse operation.

 What is an Instantaneous Forward/Reverse Operation?